WBSC Europe

 As of September 2022, WBSC Europe counts 40 members for baseball and 39 for softball.

 The CEB was founded in 1953 with 5 members, which were Belgium, France, West Germany, Italy and Spain.

 The CEB was responsible for operating the European Baseball Championship, a championship that has been running since 1954 in Europe.

 In 2010, there were 112,303 players in the CEB countries.

 The ESF was founded in 1976 with 6 members, which were Belgium, France, Italy, Germany, Netherlands, and Spain.

 The ESF was responsible for operating the European Softball Championships.

+Formation

+The Confederation of European Baseball was formed in 1953.
+The European Softball Federation was formed in 1976, which then merged (baseball and softball) and formed into WBSC Europe in 2018.

 WBSC Europe History

 On February 14, 2018, in Paris, France, the delegates of 38 National Baseball and Softball Federations approved the merger of the Confederation of European Baseball (CEB) and the European Softball Federation (ESF) at the joint European Baseball Softball Congress in Paris, France.

 In reaction to the 2022 Russian invasion of Ukraine, WBSC Europe relocated competitions that had been scheduled to be held in Russia during 2022, and excluded Russian and Belarusian teams from all its 2022 competitions.